YeeHo/Glutton/README.md

         column 9: Psi angle of this residue

-        NOTE: if the chemical shift value of a atom is not avaliable, Glutton sets it as 9999.0.
+        NOTE: if the chemical shift value of an atom is not available, Glutton sets it as 9999.0.